phulst/node-tile38/README.md

 The following commands/features are still on the roadmap:

-- The executeFence method has not been implemented yet, so live geofences do not yet work.
-This will hopefully be resolved in the next 2 weeks.
+- The executeFence method is still being tested and is not included in version 0.5.0 yet.
+To try it, please use the master branch of this project.
 - The SETHOOK command has some similarities to the search commands.
 It's not currently using method chaining but I may rewrite it so it can be used in a similar way to the other search functions.
 - the AUTH command, connection to password protected servers